Savin Rock Amusement Park: History

 By 1919, the park, now called Savin Rock Amusement Park, was attracting 1.2 million visitors each year.
 Liberty Pier was added to the park in 1922 and it brought a new roller coaster, The Devil, and a funhouse, Bluebeard’s Castle.
 The pier was destroyed in a fire in 1932.

 The Rock also had an array of funhouses.
 Noah’s Ark funhouse was decorated with Noah and his family on the deck, while the inside was filled with shaker boards and startling animal stunts.
 A Death Valley patented PTC funhouse was built on Beach Street, however its skull and cross bone façade was replaced with a Laffing Sal.
 Inside it is a swinging bridge a, a stretch of floor covered by a pillow, and a tilt room.
 Another funhouse was Bluebeard’s Castle which used Bluebeard’s mouth as an entrance and exit; it included “two tilt room, a floor with rollers, and lots of air holes.
 The stunts were plywood cutouts of Bluebeard and his gang…”

 Inside the White City was a movie theater, The Orpheum Theater, which was open all year round was owned by Doc Dewaltop from 1913 until it was destroyed by a fire in 1921.
 Jimmie’s Restaurant started out as Jimmie’s Hotdog Stand.
 It was famous for its split-top hotdogs.

 The Great Hurricane of 1938 flattened Beach Street and destroyed The Devil and The Thunderbolt rollercoaster.
 The park endured and another Thunderbolt was created.
 Although there were plans to enlarge the park during the 1950s, by the 1960s industrial and residential development had grown up around the park, and it gradually lost popularity and became run down.

 The park was finally closed in 1966.
 Many artifacts from the amusement park are preserved in the Savin Rock Museum and Learning Center in West Haven.

 In popular culture

 In Eleanor Estes's 1943 children's novel Rufus M., the chapter "The Flying Horse Named Jimmy" takes place at a fictionalized version of the park during the World War I era.
 Estes grew up in West Haven, which she called Cranbury in her novels.

 Savin Park also is the setting for chapter 4 of Stephen King's novella "Low Men in Yellow Coats", which appears in the 1999 collection "Hearts in Atlantis," and is mentioned in his short story "The Boogeyman."
+It is also mentioned in Leigh Bardugo's 2019 novel Ninth House.